ehibbard13/Project-1/README.md

 ---

+## Analysis

+In our findings of parking lots across 10 of the most populated cities in the US, we found data associated with
+parking types, parking fee, access types, capacity, and how this all correlates to the population density of an area.
+Our initial thought going into this was the more dense an area, their parking structures would most likely be bigger
+and/or be multi-story.
+Surprisingly, multi-story was not one of the top parking type for any city.
+The most common
+parking type across all cities was `underground` and `surface` parking.
+Another one of our findings was the most
+common access type was `public`.
+This makes sense since parking lots are widley accessible across the country and
+many are open to the public for free.
+The next two most common parking types across the cities were `customer` and
+`private`.
+This also makes sense because some places to park come with a fee or specialized parking.
+Lastly, our
+hypothesis tested if there was any correlation between the population density and the parking lots capacity and our
+findings showed there was little to no correlation between the two[1^].

+---

 ## Hypothesis : Does a city’s population affect the capacity of a parking lot?

 *Alternative* : If a city’s population is related to the capacity of a parking lot, then a city with a higher